 Dell XPS 13 vs Dell XPS 15: Design

 As their names suggest, one of the biggest differences between these two sleek laptops is their size.
-The XPS 13 measures 11.64 x 7.82 x 0.5 inches and weighs 2.64 to 2.8 pounds, while the XPS 15 measures 13.57 x 9 x 0.57 inches and weighs 4 to 4.5 pounds.
+The XPS 13 measures 11.64 x 7.82 x 0.55 inches and weighs 2.59 pounds, while the XPS 15 measures 13.6 x 9.1 x 0.73 inches and weighs 4.2 pounds.
 Both laptops are relatively slim and lightweight given the power they pack inside, but the XPS 13 is the more ideal choice if you want something that’s easier to throw in a bag while on the go.

 Dell XPS 13 vs Dell XPS 15: Display and audio

-The XPS 13 and XPS 15 both share the biggest upgrade from their predecessors: a truly 4-sided InfinityEdge display that cuts down the bottom bezel for a truly seamless screen.
-The XPS 13 has a 91.5% screen-to-body ratio while the XPS 15 has a ratio of 92.9% -- both of these panels are incredibly immersive, so you’ll just have to decide how big you want yours.
+The XPS 13 and XPS 15 both share a 4-sided InfinityEdge display that cuts down the bottom bezel for a truly seamless screen.
+The XPS 13 has a 91.5% screen-to-body ratio while the XPS 15 has a ratio of 92.9% — both of these panels are incredibly immersive, so you’ll just have to decide how big you want yours.

 Most Dell XPS 13 and 15 models get plenty bright, too.
-On our lab tests, our 1080p Dell XPS 13 registered 417 on our light meter, while its 4K counterpart was much dimmer at 301 nits.
-Our 4K Dell XPS 15 turned in a very impressive 434 nits, though we’ve yet to test out a 1080p version of Dell’s larger laptop.
+On our lab tests, our 1080p Dell XPS 13 registered 460 on our light meter.
+Our 4K Dell XPS 15 turned in a very impressive 482 nits.

 The XPS 13 and XPS 15 both have solid audio, but the XPS 15’s larger, top-firing speakers deliver louder and fuller sound.
 While the XPS 13 got muffled at higher volumes, the XPS 15 delivered rich bass and crisp vocals loud enough to fill a living room.